anarojoecheburua/Machine-Learning-Basics---Python/README.md

 # Machine-Learning-Basics---Python
-A compilation of illustrative examples for some classical machine learning techniques
+A compilation of illustrative examples for some classical machine learning techniques and algorithms.

-This repository contains a collection of pedagogic examples on classical machine learning techniques.

 ### Supervised learning